 Concerning mental health, we have set up a stress management room in the company and offer counseling by a clinical psychologist.
 Employees can also seek counseling from a company physician or see a psychiatrist in-house.
-Our Health Insurance Union has set up a health consultation website called "Health & Mind Online" that enables employees to seek consultations by phone or over the net.
+Our Health Insurance Union has set up a health consultation website called "Health & Mind Online" that enables employees to seek consultations by phone or online.
 In addition, we have been conducting stress checks once a year since 2015.
-The rate of those taking these checks has reached 98.2% (FYE 2023).
+The rate of those taking these checks has reached 99.3% (FYE 2024).